beckn/protocol-specifications-new/schema/EnergyTradeContract/v0.2/README.md

 ## Introduction

-The **EnergyTradeContract** schema extends the core Beckn `Order` entity to represent commercial agreements for energy transactions in P2P energy trading systems.
+The **EnergyTradeContract** schema composes with the core Beckn `Order` entity to represent commercial agreements for energy transactions in P2P energy trading systems.
 This schema decouples trade from fulfillment, allowing generator, transmitter, and consumer to operate independently of the contract.

 ### Use Cases